 About Sophie B. Hawkins

 Legendary songstress, Sophie B Hawkins has been tugging at heartstrings for decades with her powerful storytelling, crafting dizzying tunes that idle between the potently forlorn and the strangely comforting.
-After a stretch in Los Angeles the iconic singer-songwriter and New York native is back on the East Coast.
+After a stretch in Los Angeles the iconic singer-songwriter has come home to New York and is ready to enchant once more with her eloquent lyrics and breathtaking vocals.

 Born and raised in New York City, Sophie has always been an artist at heart.
 After attending Manhattan School of Music as a percussionist for nearly a year, Sophie left to pursue a professional music career.
 She got her big break playing percussion for Bryan Ferry, and after he fired her she was inspired to write the hit single “Damn, I Wish I Was Your Lover”.

-Sophie has since proven herself a resonant and enduring artist, earning six New York Music awards as well as an ASCAP award for longest running single, “As I Lay Me Down”.
-She has performed with some of the biggest names in the industry, including Chris Isaak, Melissa Etheridge, and Sting.
-Over twenty years and six albums later, Sophie has come home to New York and is ready to enchant once more with her eloquent lyrics and breathtaking vocals.
+Sophie has proven herself a resonant and enduring artist, earning six New York Music awards as well as an ASCAP award for “As I Lay Me Down”. in addition to collaborating with Tony-award winning Broadway legend Thomas Meehan, Sophie has also performed with some of the biggest names in the industry, including Chris Isaak, Melissa Etheridge, and Sting,.
+Sophie’s music has been a part of major television shows and films such as Dawson’s Creek, Party of Five, Community, The Blacklist, 40 Days and 40 Nights, Mrs. Winterbourne, Harold and Kumar Escape Guantanamo, Bounce and others.

 Today Sophie is preparing to release her next album, and loving working on her original Playsical, hoping to be in production soon.
 She has two children and currently resides in Brooklyn, NY.